 These side dishes are basic yet delicious and will give you a perfect meal.
 They mostly feature healthy vegetables and bring you some essential nutrients for your body.

 Turkish bulgur pilaf features whole-grain bulgur and chickpeas.
-This special Middle Eastern cuisine has a hint of nutty flavor and chewy texture from bulgur, a critical ingredient in many dishes throughout the Middle East.
+This special food from Turkish cuisine has a hint of nutty flavor and chewy texture from bulgur, a critical ingredient in many dishes throughout the Middle East.

 Turkish bulgur pilaf is the intelligent choice to serve as a side dish with your meat dishes.
 This bulgur pilaf is straightforward for even a beginner to cook and add to daily cooking recipes.